 IU Holding is a Brazilian holding company organized under the laws of Brazil and has its headquarters in São Paulo, Brazil.
 IU Holding engages in banking and other financial services activities, including through its wholly owned subsidiary, Itaú Unibanco S.A. ("Itaú Unibanco") a bank organized under the laws of Brazil.
-As of December 31, 2013, IU Holding's consolidated assets totaled approximately R\$1 trillion (US\$435.1 billion) and its consolidated liabilities (including deposits) totaled approximately R\$943.1 billion (US\$399.5 billion).
-IU Holding was the largest banking organization in Brazil and was one of the world's 10 largest banking organizations by market capitalization at December 31, 2012.
+As of December 31, 2014, IU Holding's consolidated assets totaled approximately R\$1.1 trillion (US\$424.4 billion) and its consolidated liabilities (including deposits) totaled approximately R\$1 trillion (US\$386.5 billion).